Provan Hall

-Provan Hall (also known over time as Provanhall, Hall of Provan and 'Hall Mailings) is a historic place composed of two buildings built about the 15th century and situated in Auchinlea Park, Easterhouse, Glasgow.
-It is owned by the National Trust for Scotland and managed by Glasgow City Council.
+Provan Hall (also known over time as Provanhall, Hall of Provan and Hall Mailings) is a historic place composed of two buildings built about the 15th century and situated in Auchinlea Park, Easterhouse, Glasgow.
+It is owned by the National Trust for Scotland and leased by Glasgow City Council.
 The two parallel buildings, enclosing a courtyard, are protected as a category A listed building.

+The building has recently been renovated and now operates as a small museum.
+It is managed by Provan Hall Community Management Trust.
+It has been used as a set for filming ‘Outlander’.

 Location

 Provan Hall is located in the 20 acre Auchinlea Park adjacent to the Glasgow Fort retail centre.

 Naming

 The name "Hall of Provan" was used in early records.
 Today, the use of the name "Provan Hall" is used to refer to the buildings collectively.